-The mini-app authentication secret leakage problems we consider are usually reflected in the following aspects (1) insecure but common practices of the mini-app developers; and (2) inherent design flaws and failure to enforce their own security guidelines by super-app platforms.
-Taking WeChat as an example, 1) the app secret should not be included directly within the mini-app package; 2) any API involving the app secret as its request parameter should be called by the developer server only, not from within the miniapp; 3) IP whitelisting should be configured.
-Mini-apps developed by not following one or multiple of such recommendations can be insecure, leading to unauthorized server-side API calls; see Figure 1.
-Objectives.
+2.3 Objective

 We center our study around the issues of mini-app secret leakage and its exploitation as presented above, i.e., unauthorized calls to the server-side APIs, caused by insecure development practices.
-We aim to 1) find out the extent to which the insecure development practices are identified from a large number of miniapps, despite the warnings in documentations over time; 2) analyze the feasibility of the attacker being able to actually make unauthorized calls to individual server-side APIs, for mini-apps with the identified insecure practices; 3) understand the security consequences of such unauthorized server-side API calls, in a given super-app platform.
+We aim to 1) find out the extent to which the insecure development practices are identified from a large number of mini-apps, despite the warnings in documentations over time; 2) analyze the feasibility of the attacker being able to actually make unauthorized calls to individual server-side APIs, for mini-apps with the identified insecure practices; 3) understand the security consequences of such unauthorized server-side API calls, in a given super-app platform.